-- 3. All meal periods and rest breaks must be requested from and approved by an on-duty Watch Commander, as outlined in the Radio Use and Communications Protocol Policy 303. - i.
-The timekeeping system will be used to record the start and end times of meal periods only.
-Rest breaks are paid, and do not require the use of the timekeeping system. - ii.
-During all breaks, Campus Safety personnel are relieved of all duty and are not required to monitor their radios.
-Employees are strongly encouraged to turn off the department radio at the beginning of their break and turn it back on at the end of their break. - iii.
-Once approved, the employee is expected to respond to the location where they are taking their break and upon arrival, shall broadcast over the radio they are beginning their meal break, and shall utilize the timekeeping system to clock out for the meal break. - iv.
-Dispatchers will announce their breaks on the radio, after ensuring that the dispatch responsibilities are appropriately delegated through other dispatch or patrol staff. - v.
-When the rest break or meal period is completed, the employee will use Campus Safety Channel 1 to broadcast that their rest or meal period is concluded. - 4.
+- (b) Employees may choose to waive their second meal break and leave at the end of their scheduled shift time. - (c) Employees who prefer to take their second meal break period must schedule it with their supervisor and may work until they have recorded ten (10) hours (1⁄2 hour longer than the scheduled shift of 10 and 1⁄2 hours.
+Employees may not work more than 10 hours without prior authorization from their supervisor. - 2.
+A 15-minute rest break period is provided for every four (4) hours that an employee works in a day or major fraction thereof.
+Rest breaks and meal periods may not be combined. - (a) Personnel who work a ten (10)-hour shift during any given day, are to be given three 15-minute break periods in addition to their two 30-minute meal breaks. - All meal periods and rest breaks must be requested from and approved by an on-duty Watch Commander, as outlined in the Radio Use and Communications Protocol Policy 303. - (a) The timekeeping system will be used to record the start and end times of meal periods only.
+Rest breaks are paid, and do not require the use of the timekeeping system. - (b) During all breaks, Campus Safety personnel are relieved of all duty and are not required to monitor their radios.
+Employees are strongly encouraged to turn off the department radio at the beginning of their break and turn it back on at the end of their break. - (c) Once approved, the employee is expected to respond to the location where they are taking their break and upon arrival, shall broadcast over the radio they are beginning their meal break, and shall utilize the timekeeping system to clock out for the meal break. - (d) Dispatchers will announce their breaks on the radio, after ensuring that the dispatch responsibilities are appropriately delegated through other dispatch or patrol staff. - (e) When the rest break or meal period is completed, the employee will use Campus Safety Channel 1 to broadcast that their rest or meal period is concluded. - 4.
 Campus Safety non-exempt (hourly pay) personnel who wish to leave the campus for their 30-minute meal break period may not take their department-issued baton and pepper spray off-campus with them.